MicrosoftDocs/cpp-docs/docs/mfc/dynamic-layout.md

 1. Repeat for each control that needs to be moved or resized.

-1. If necessary, can use the [CMFCDynamicLayout::HasItem](../mfc/reference/cmfcdynamiclayout-class.md#hasitem) method to determine if a control is already on the list of controls subjected to dyamic layout changes, or the [CMFCDynamicLayout::IsEmpty](../mfc/reference/cmfcdynamiclayout-class.md#isempty) method to determine if there are any controls that are subject to changes.
+1. If necessary, can use the [CMFCDynamicLayout::HasItem](../mfc/reference/cmfcdynamiclayout-class.md#hasitem) method to determine if a control is already on the list of controls subjected to dynamic layout changes, or the [CMFCDynamicLayout::IsEmpty](../mfc/reference/cmfcdynamiclayout-class.md#isempty) method to determine if there are any controls that are subject to changes.

 1. To enable dialog layout, call the [CWnd::EnableDynamicLayout](../mfc/reference/cwnd-class.md#enabledynamiclayout) method.